-WE WILL BE BACK WITH A DATE FOR 2017.
+WE WILL BE BACK FOR 2017 BIGGER AND BETTER.
 DATE TO BE ADVISED SHORTLY

 Two races, One day.
 A pure Trailfest of running.